antaldaniel/danielantal_eu/content/en/portfolio/wikimuseum/index.md

 lastmod = 2026-03-31T18:19:00+02:00

 # Project summary to display on homepage.
-summary = "Wikimuseum is an experimental curatorial concept developed with Wikimedia Eesti and Wikimedia Hungary, creating multilingual, co-curated exhibitions across Wikimedia Commons, Wikidata, and Wikipedia.
-It brings together dispersed cultural heritage—often never seen together physically—into structured digital exhibitions that connect institutional collections, private archives, and community knowledge.
-The project explores how open platforms can support collaboration between museums, researchers, and source communities, while addressing legal, ethical, and data governance  challenges."
+summary = "Wikimuseum is a multilingual, Wikimedia-based curatorial concept linking dispersed cultural heritage into co-curated digital exhibitions across Commons, Wikidata, and Wikipedia."

 # Tags: can be used for filtering projects.
 tags = ["museum", "wikimuseum", "decolonisation", "governance"]